 In her opera Lautsprecher Arnolt (2004) Huba de Graaff decided to have most roles played by loudspeakers.
-Only the main character—the writer Arnolt Bronnen (1895-1959)—is played by a human actor, Marien Jongewaard.
+Only the main character—the writer, Arnolt Bronnen (1895-1959)—is played by a human actor, Marien Jongewaard.
 Arnolt himself is literally a “loud speaker”, screaming and provoking the kinetic loudspeaker sculptures.
-Arnolt often changes his policitical orientation, depending of what seemed to be the most advantageous at that time, similar to how loudspeakers can reproduce all kinds of sounds and do not have to choose one direction.
+Arnolt often changes his political opinions during his life, depending on what seems to be the most advantageous at the time, similar to how loudspeakers can reproduce all kinds of sounds and do not have to choose one direction.
 The loudspeaker sculptures in their turn are all humanised.
-They are constructed by Bart Visser and can often move and play the characters of, for example, Bertolt Brecht (a very long thin and vibrating loudspeaker), Joseph Goebbels (a long column of loudspeakers, which can grow higher and shorter) and Arnolt Bronnen’s wife Olga Förster-Prowe (two loudspeakers in the form of a bra).
+They are constructed by Bart Visser and can often move and play the characters of, for example, Bertolt Brecht (a very long, thin, and vibrating loudspeaker), Joseph Goebbels (a long column of loudspeakers, which can grow higher and shorter) and Arnolt Bronnen’s wife, Olga Förster-Prowe (two loudspeakers in the form of a bra).
 The piece is set during the first half of the twentieth century.
-During that time the loudspeaker was developed and became suitable for mass communication and soon after used in Nazi Germany for dissemination of their propaganda.
+During that time, the loudspeaker was developed and became suitable for mass communication and soon after was used in Nazi Germany for dissemination of propaganda.

 As Huba explains in her text about loudspeakers and sound systems, she considers the loudspeaker as the real instrument of electronic music.
-For this reason it is essential for her that loudspeakers become moving objects on stage.
-In this way a physical connection between sound and movement is created and the speakers become a sound source which is moving when it is sounding (similar to instrumentalists playing their instrument).
+For this reason, it is essential for her that loudspeakers become moving objects on stage.
+In this way, a physical connection between sound and movement is created and the speakers become a sound source that moves when it sounds (similar to instrumentalists playing their instrument).
 A typical example of such moving loudspeakers are the so-called AATs, an abbreviation of Addressable Audio Transducers.
 These are rotating loudspeakers derived from Leslie loudspeaker cabinets produced by Yamaha.
 Huba transformed them in such a way that their movements are controllable by MIDI.
-Here they speak in German on loudspeakers as instruments:
+Here, they speak in German on loudspeakers as instruments:

-Except the often historic voice recordings and some texts by the director of the piece Erik-Ward Geerlings, most of the sounds diffused through the loudspeakers are sounds which can not exist without loudspeakers: sine waves, all kinds of other synthesised sounds, hammond organ, electric guitar, but also the characteristic mostly unwished hum of sound amplification systems and of course acoustic feedback.
+Except for the often historic voice recordings and some texts by the director of the piece Erik-Ward Geerlings, most of the sounds diffused through the loudspeakers are sounds which cannot exist without loudspeakers: sine waves, all kinds of other synthesised sounds, the Hammond organ, the electric guitar, but also the characteristic (mostly unwished for) hum of sound amplification systems and, of course, acoustic feedback.

-Huba de Graaff composed several other works with loudspeakers, one of them is the opera Hephaistos (1997), for 40 loudspeakers, robotspeakers, computercontrolled moving loudspeakers, three singers and computers.
-Also in this opera the loudspeakers are part of the scenery, as for example the singers are wearing loudspeaker heads.
+Huba de Graaff composed several other works with loudspeakers.
+One of them is the opera Hephaistos (1997), for 40 loudspeakers, robotspeakers, computer-controlled moving loudspeakers, three singers, and computers.
+Also, in this opera, the loudspeakers are part of the scenery and costumes; for example, the singers are wearing loudspeaker hats.

-There are also two rotating loudspeakers (similar to the AATs mentioned above) on stage and an enormous amount of piezo ceramic elements is hanging above the audience.
-Together they form three grids, containing each 256 piezo disks (a total of 768!).
-Huba developed a computer software to control pulse-trains send to these disks, resulting in moving soundscapes.
+There are also two rotating loudspeakers (similar to the AATs mentioned above) on stage and an enormous amount of piezo ceramic elements hangs above the audience.
+Together, they form three grids, each containing 256 piezo disks (a total of 768!).
+Huba developed computer software to control pulse-trains sent to these disks, resulting in moving soundscapes.
 Every piezo disk is prepared with a piece of thick aluminium foil, so it diffuses its sound louder.
-Wonderful clouds of small sounds are moving above the audience:
+Wonderful clouds of small sounds move above the audience:

-Huba considers stereophonic sound as used in hifi-systems for the living room or in concert hall amplification as a strange and flat reproduction of reality.
+Huba considers stereophonic sound, such as that used in HiFi-systems for the living room or in concert hall amplification, to be a strange and flat reproduction of reality.
 Sound loses its depth and perspective when reproduced by such systems.
-A common P.A. system (a public address system used for sound amplification in all kinds of situations, such as concert halls, theatres, and stadiums) creates a distance between the audience and the creators.
-In works such as Corenicken Huba is looking for a what she calls an I.A. system (individual address), as opposed to the common P.A. system.
+A common P.A. system (a public address system used for sound amplification in all kinds of situations, such as concert halls, theatres, and stadiums) creates distance between the audience and the creators.
+In works such as Corenicken, Huba looks for a what she calls an I.A. system (individual address), as opposed to the common P.A. system.
 Every audience member is surrounded in a different way by loudspeakers.
 And indeed each of her imaginative loudspeaker sculptures diffuses its sound in an individual way.